glade-software/glade-element/docs-src/index.md

 <section class="columns">
   <div>

-`<glade-annotateable>` can be configured with attributes in plain HTML.
-Just wrap your content with a tag, and give it a slug for use as a unique identifier for the content you wrapped.
+`<glade-annotateable>` can be configured with plain HTML.
+Just wrap your content with the tag, and give it a `slug` for use as a unique identifier for the content you wrapped.

 ```html
 <glade-annotateable slug="demo">